ProteusMRIgHIFU/BabelViscoFDTD/README.md

 Consult `setup.py` to review how all the potential modalities are generated.

-### MacOS limitations
+### MacOS notes
 MacOS support for HPC has shifted significantly in recent years.
-In modern MacOS versions the support for NVIDIA cards is inexistent and OpenCL *was supposed to be* officially out of support beyond Big Slur (*it is running amazingly well in Monterey*).
+In modern MacOS versions the support for NVIDIA cards is inexistent and OpenCL *was supposed to be* officially out of support beyond Big Slur (*it is still running quite well in Monterey*).
 For MacOS, Metal backend is recommended.
-Also, OpenCL in MacOS has other limitations such as the underlying driver may only support for 32 bits memory access, even if the card has more than 4 GB of RAM.
-If you need to access more than 4 GB of space for your simulation, only Metal can ensure it will support it.
+Also, OpenCL in MacOS may have other limitations such as the underlying driver may only support 32 bits memory access, even if the card has more than 4 GB of RAM.
+However, this limitation seems to be case by case.
+For example, for M1 processors, OpenCL drivers can support 64 bits addressing, but for an AMD W6800 (32 GB RAM) it only supports 32 bits.
+Using `clinfo` tool (available with homebrew) can provide details if your current GPU and drivers supports 64 bits addressing.
+If you need to access more than 4 GB of space for your simulation, only Metal can support it without problems.

-Latest results on M1 processors indicate that the 32 bits memory access is not applicable under Monterey; however, it seems it remains an issue for AMD processors.

-Strangely enough, the OpenCL implementation with M1 processors seems to work only with native arm64 installation.
+**Important**: The OpenCL implementation with M1 processors seems to work only with native Python arm64 installation.
+See below details on how to install a Python enviroment native for Apple Silicon.

 ### Performance comparison
 Performance between modern AMD, NVIDIA and Apple-Silicon GPUs can show important differences, espeically when comparing Metal and OpenCL backends.
-A simulation for a domain of  [237, 237, 469] grid size and over 2340 temporal steps shows the following computing times with different backends:
+A simulation for a domain of  [165,165,280] grid size and over 1464 temporal steps shows the following computing times with different backends:

-* Nvidia GTX A6000 (48 GB RAM, 10752 CUDA Cores, theoretical 38.7 SP TFLOP , memory bandwidth 768 GB/s) - CUDA : 90 s
+* Nvidia GTX A6000 (48 GB RAM, 10752 CUDA Cores, theoretical 38.7 SP TFLOP , memory bandwidth 768 GB/s) - CUDA : 11 s
-* AMD Radeon Pro W6800 (32 GB RAM, 3840  stream processors, theoretical 17.83 SP TFLOP , memory bandwidth 512 GB/s)  - Metal: 56s
+* AMD Radeon Pro W6800 (32 GB RAM, 3840  stream processors, theoretical 17.83 SP TFLOP , memory bandwidth 512 GB/s)  - Metal: 56s.
+OpenCL: 56s
-* M1 Max Pro  (64 GB RAM, 32 Cores, 4096 execution units (which PR material says translates into a theoretical 98304 simultaneous threads), theoretical 10.4 SP TFLOP , memory bandwidth 400 GB/s)  - Metal: 221s
+* M1 Max Pro  (64 GB RAM, 32 Cores, 4096 execution units (which PR material says translates into a theoretical 98304 simultaneous threads), theoretical 10.4 SP TFLOP , memory bandwidth 400 GB/s)  - Metal: 41s.
+OpenCL: 16s

 The number of computing units is becoming a bit useless to compare.
 Anyway, there are few interesting bits:
 * The ratio of performance between M1 Max Pro and A6000 is about 220% slower, so more or less following the theoretical SP throughput ratios